-You can use the Names check-box ✓ to include or exclude labels in the heatmap, and you can mouse over a rectangle to see additional metrics for an message router.
+You can use the check-boxes ☑ to include or exclude labels in the heatmap, show only connected or expired message routers, and you can mouse over a rectangle to see additional metrics for an message router.
 Clicking one of the rectangles in the heatmap opens the "Message Router Summary" display, which allows you to see additional details for the selected message router.